microsoft/WindowsAppSDK/dev/AppNotifications/WriteUp.md

 NotificationCallBack | WpncoreTelemetry | 157.403984300
 PushNotificationDelivered | WpnCore | 157.404006100

+Requires adding a new Provider to the LRP and logging the events in OnRawNotificationReceived in the LRP.
+It also requires adding logging to InvokeAll in the WindowsAppSDK and changing the API to InvokeALl to receive the CV from OnRawNotificationReceived.
+Since the InvokeAll API is publish it may have broader impact.

 ### Packaged App
 Event | Provider | Time
 --- | --- | ---